GemeenteNijmegen/component-library/components/multiple-upload/README.md

 ### Notes

-* By adding an `accept` attribute to the input element such as: `accept="image/jpeg, image/jpg, .pdf"`, you can restrict allowed file types
+* By adding an `accept` attribute to the input element such as: `accept="image/jpeg, image/jpg, .pdf"`, you can help indicate to the browser the allowed file types, although this may not necessarily replace your own validation.
 * You should handle the file upload using your own script in a way specific to your own application